Density of wave fronts: Wave fronts

 \paragraph{} Since the $(d-1)$-dimensional volume of the co-dimension-one wave front $W_t$ is expected to grow and the manifold $M$ is finite, we expect it to fill up $M$ more and more.
-The term ``generic" is here used in an informal way but it could be made precise using the notion of {\bf Baire generic}.
+The term ``generic" here is used in an informal way, but it could be made precise using the notion of {\bf Baire generic}.
 The set of Riemannian manifolds of a fixed dimension naturally can be made into a metric space by Nash embedding them into a large Euclidean space $E$.
 A metric on Riemannian manifolds can then be defined by taking the smallest possible Hausdorff distance between any embeddings $M_1,M_2$ in $E$.
-Alternatively one could fix a topological manifold $M$ and define a distance between Riemannian metrics on $M$ and use this topology on metrics to define Baire genericity.
+Alternatively one could fix a topological manifold $M$ and define a distance between Riemannian metrics on $M$, using this topology on metrics to define Baire genericity.

-\begin{conj} For a generic $d \geq 2$-dimensional Riemannian manifold with or without boundary, the wave front $W_t(P)$ becomes dense for all points $P \in M$. \end{conj}
+\begin{conj} For a generic compact $d \geq 2$-dimensional Riemannian manifold with or without boundary, the wave front $W_t(P)$ becomes dense for all points $P \in M$. \end{conj}

-\paragraph{} For Wiederkehr manifolds $M$ like the round sphere (or in a generalized sense the projective space), the wave front $W_t(P)$ is either a point or a circle for all $t \geq 0$.
-The story of Wiederkehr manifolds is related to the story of manifolds on which all geodesics are closed \cite{Besse}.
+\paragraph{} For manifolds $M$ for which all geodesics are closed \cite{Besse} like the round sphere (or in a generalized sense the projective space), the wave front $W_t(P)$ is either a point or a circle for all $t \geq 0$.
 Any round sphere or projective space of constant curvature in any dimension has this property.
 But this is an exceptional case as already Blaschke realized in 1921 \cite{blaschke}.
 It is natural to conjecture that for a generic $2$-manifold $M$ with or without boundary, every wave front $W_t(P)$ {\bf becomes dense} in the sense of Definition~\ref{dense}.